Base One Foundation Component Library: History

 The name "BFC" was a play on MFC Microsoft Foundation Classes, which BFC extended through Visual C++ class libraries to facilitate the development of large-scale, client/server database applications.
 Developers can incorporate BFC components into web and Windows applications written in any of the major Microsoft programming languages (C#, ASP.NET, Visual C++, VB.NET).
 They can also use a variety of older technologies, including COM/ActiveX, MFC, and Crystal Reports.
 BFC works with both managed and unmanaged code, and it can be used to construct either thin client or rich client applications, with or without browser-based interfaces.

-The publicly available BFC releases are listed below.
-The jump from BFC release 2.0 to 5.6 came from synching up with the original Marsh version numbering scheme.

-BFC 1.0

-The first version of BFC was released in June 1998.
-It began as a Visual C++ framework for developing Windows database applications that can be targeted at multiple versions of SQL Server, Oracle, MS Access, and Sybase SQL Anywhere without changing source code.
-BFC’s Internet Server Library further enables transparent access to those databases across the Internet - for creating distributed “rich client” and grid computing applications.
-That is, a client server application built with BFC's Database Library not only can change the underlying type of database, but can also have its database located on a local network or across the Internet without changing source code.

-This release also includes the Number Class (clsNumDbFld), which is designed for database applications that include very large numbers and requires high precision arithmetic.

-BFC 1.1

-BFC 1.1 was released in September 1998.
-It improves performance of record addition and modification by supporting Prepared (precompiled) and batched execution of database INSERT and UPDATE operations.
-Other features: